Control System

 NORMA Value Added (NOVA)

-NORMA Group’s objective is to use the capital provided to it by its shareholders and lenders as efficiently as possible in order to ensure the long-term positive development of the Group.
+NORMA Group’s objective is to use the capital provided to it by shareholders and lenders as efficiently as possible in order to ensure the long-term positive development of the Group.
 In order to manage this, NORMA Group determines the annual increase in value in the form of the so-called NORMA Value Added (NOVA).
-NOVA is calculated as adjusted EBIT less tax expenses and the cost of capital.
+NOVA is calculated as adjusted EBIT less tax and the cost of capital.
 The cost of capital is defined by the weighted average cost of capital (WACC) and the capital employed (equity plus net debt).

 Non-financial Control Parameters